marichelle/my-reads/README.md

 # MyReads Project

-This is my final assessment project for Udacity's React Fundamentals course.## Requirements
+This is my final assessment project for Udacity's React Fundamentals course.

 ## Requirements